milgra/zenmusic/doc/TEST.md

 # Zen Music test protocol

-Before creating a pull request first check for leaks around your modification with valgrind(freebsd) or valgrind/address sanitizer(linux)
+Before creating a pull request first check for leaks around your modification first with the built-in leak checker ( automatically executed on exit in dev mode ) and with valgrind(freebsd) or valgrind/address sanitizer(linux)
 Then create a release build with gmake/make rel.
 Then run all test sessions with gmake/make runtest.
+Note : test sessions should be run under a floating window manager because of fixed window dimensions.
-Check the diff log after test session finished.
+Check the diff log after all test sessions finished.
 Only the dates in zemusic.kvl should differ, media files, library structure and screenshots shouldn't differ.

 ---

-How to record a test session :

-gmake/make rectest

-or

-bin/zenmusic -r ../res -c ../tst/test/cfg -s ../tst/session.rec

 How to run a test session :